 The Department of Agriculture's conservation programs are the single largest investment of federal taxpayer's dollars that pay farmers to adopt practices with environmental and public health benefits.
-Five of the most prominent programs made almost $14 billion in payments to farmers and farmland owners between 2017 and 2020 alone.
+Five of the most prominent programs made over $22 billion in payments to farmers and farmland owners between 2017 and 2022 alone.

-Used wisely, these program investments can help us make great strides in protecting our health and improving our quality of life and the environment.
-But there is also room for reform: Some of the practices that receive the most funding through these programs provide few environmental benefits.
+Used wisely, these program investments can help us make great strides in protecting our health, improving our quality of life and the environment, and alleviating the impacts of climate change.
+But there is also room for reform: Some of the practices that receive the most funding through these programs provide few environmental or climate benefits.

 WA OR CA AK HI AZ NV ID UT NM TX MT WY CO ND SD NE KS OK LA AR MO IA MN WI IL MI IN KY TN MS AL FL GA SC NC VA WV OH PA DE MD DC NJ NY CT CT RI MA VT NH ME MA MD